Belfry of Ghent: Role

+I am Roland!
+I am Roland! there is victory in the land!

 The bell is also the primary character in the city's anthem, in which the bell warns of fire or calls upon the citizens of Ghent to defend the land.

 Cloth hall and Mammelokker

 The rectangular hall adjoining the belfry was built to headquarter the affairs of the cloth trade that made the city rich during the Middle Ages.
 Inside, woollens were officially inspected and measured; transactions were negotiated.
 As the cloth industry lost importance, the hall drew new occupants, including a militia guild and a fencing school.
 The cloth hall's construction started in 1425 and ended 20 years later, with only seven of eleven planned bays completed.
 In 1903, the structure was extended by four bays in accordance with the original plan.

 A small annex dating from 1741, called the Mammelokker, served as the entrance and guard's quarters of the city jail that occupied part of the old cloth hall from 1742 to 1902.
 The name refers to the sculpture of Roman Charity poised high above the front doorway.
 It depicts the Roman legend regarding a prisoner called Cimon.
 Cimon was sentenced to death by starvation, but survived and ultimately gained his freedom thanks to his daughter Pero, a wet nurse who secretly breastfed him during her visits.
 Her act of selflessness impressed officials and won her father's release.
 The term 'mammelokker' translates as 'breast sucker'.